Homepage > Journal > What are digital products?

 Online business and digital products also have their specifics expressed in a completely different lifecycle and new customer expectations.

-The method of their creation, placing on the market, development, optimization, growth, maturing, and going down in history is quite different from the traditional material products.
+The method of creating, placing on the market, developing, optimizing, growing, maturing, and going down in history is quite different from that of traditional material products.

-It requires expertise that was not needed for the preparation of material products.
-Digital products are also characterized by a distinct nature.
+It requires expertise that wasn't needed for the preparation of material products.
+A distinct nature also characterizes digital products.

 Did You Know...

-The presence of digital products is so prevalent and concerns such diverse devices as a computer, phone, watch, TV, fridge, or car that it is necessary to introduce the concept of digital touchpoints.
+The presence of digital products is so prevalent and concerns such diverse devices as computers, phones, watches, TVs, fridges, and cars that it's necessary to introduce the concept of digital touchpoints.

-Digital products increasingly function not only as applications with a mouse- or touch-controlled interfaces, but they are offered as a kind of conversation (e.g., Amazon Echo).
+Digital products increasingly function not only as applications with mouse- or touch-controlled interfaces but are offered as a kind of conversation (e.g., Amazon Echo).

 The interaction effect also changes.

-Digital products not only provide information, enable the users to perform tasks and achieve goals, and are not only tools but are increasingly becoming partners to the users.
+Digital products provide information and enable users to perform tasks and achieve goals.
+They aren't only tools but are increasingly becoming partners with the users.

 Digital products — examples and key features